UoBBadders/UoBBadders.github.io/EDITME/membership.md

 Performance | 90 (+£10 match shirt add-on) | 45 (+£10 match shirt add-on)
 Disability Badminton | 5 | 5

-All memberships also require students to hold at least a [#WeAreBristol membership for the University Sports Centre](http://www.bristol.ac.uk/sport/memberships/student/) to enable access to the sports clubs' facilities.
+All memberships also require students to hold an [SEH Access Pass](http://www.bristol.ac.uk/sport/memberships/student/).
+The [SEH Access Pass](http://www.bristol.ac.uk/sport/memberships/student/) requires a one-off payment of £25 which goes directly to SEH (the sports facilities provider), not the badminon club, and will permit you access to the sports facilities.
+This single payment of £25 is made via the Bristol SU website when joining any sports club.
+Please note: you only need to buy the [SEH Access Pass](http://www.bristol.ac.uk/sport/memberships/student/) ONCE, even if you join multiple sports clubs.
+For more information, click this link: [SEH Access Pass](http://www.bristol.ac.uk/sport/memberships/student/), scroll down to "Helpful information & Troubleshooting" and read the section titled "Sports Clubs".